 Commissioned by the Englishman John Franklin-Adams in 1898 and modified in about 1900, the 6-inch wide-angle Star Camera (focal length 27 inches) was lent to the Royal Observatory in December 1909 and subsequently purchased in 1912/13.
 It was mounted on the Thompson Equatorial in 1911/12, remaining there until at least 1914.
-In about 1965, it was mounted on the Astrographic Telescope in Dome C at Herstmonceux.
+In about 1965, it was mounted at Herstmonceux.

 So successful was the 6-inch Camera, that Franklin Adams ordered a second camera with a larger 10-inch lens.
 Both cameras had a triplet lens made by Cooke to the designs of Dennis Taylor.
 Franklin-Adams used the two cameras to make a photographic survey of the skies, mounting them together with two 6-inch guiding telescopes on a single English Equatorial mount.

 In 1902, Franklin-Adams became very unwell and was advised to travel to the Cape to recuperate.
 He decided he could use the opportunity to photograph the southern skies and had the telescopes shipped to the Cape Observatory in June 1903.
 He returned to England in 1904.
 In 1909, he decided to return to South Africa, but illness prevented him from going.
 The 10-inch camera was sent to the Observatory in Johannesburg under the charge of his assistant and the lens of the 6-inch camera loaned to the Astronomer Royal at Greenwich for use in photographing Halley’s Comet (which was due to reappear in 1910).